robinhood/faust/docs/userguide/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can mark a model class as ``abstract=True`` to create
-a model base class, that must be subclassed to create new models
+a model base class, that must be inherited from to create new models
 with common functionality.

 For example you may want to have a base class for all models that